The Miracle of Morgan's Creek: Plot

 Needing money to begin his quest but with the bank where he works closed for the night, Norval sneaks into the bank with the constable's assistance to take $900 while leaving his bonds there that are worth the same amount.
 Trying to open a safe, Norval trips the burglar alarm, so Trudy and her sister Emmy tie up their father at the police station to make it look as if he had been incapacitated by a burglar.
 After months in hiding, Norval appears at his attorney's office, where he learns that the constable was fired after his ruse was not believed and that the Kockenlockers have moved out of town.
 Norval's attorney urges him to disappear, but Norval is determined to find Trudy.
 However, he is spotted in town by the bank manager, who alerts the police.

-Near the end of her pregnancy at Christmas time, the constable approaches the city council to tell them that Trudy wants to tell the real story and exonerate Norval.
+Near the end of her pregnancy at Christmastime, the constable approaches the city council to tell them that Trudy wants to tell the real story and exonerate Norval.
 But before she can do so, Trudy goes into labor and is rushed to the hospital, where she gives birth to sextuplets, all boys.
 After receiving the news, Governor McGinty and The Boss demand that Norval be set free, with the charges dropped.
 Trudy's first marriage is annulled and Trudy and Norval are declared to be married after all.
-The governor even gives Norval a retroactive commission in the state guard, entitling him to legally wear a uniform, and Trudy’s father is named police chief.
+The governor even gives Norval a retroactive commission in the state guard, entitling him to legally wear a uniform, and Trudy's father is named police chief.